sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ## Power On

+> Because of the different firmware, there may not be spectrum diagram of ambient sound on the screen,

 The led lights up when M0sense is powered on, and the screen displays spectrum diagram of ambient sound.

 <img src="./../../../zh/maixzero/sense/assets/start/m0sense_start.jpg" alt="m0sense_start" width="45%">